bloominstituteoftechnology/web-module-challenge-css-layouts/ReadMe.md

 ## Objectives

 - implement a CSS reset and understand why it’s important for cross-browser development
-- use CSS display properties to build user interface
 - identify and explain all properties in the box model
 - describe and understand that flexbox is a module
 - demonstrate understanding of flex container properties in flex box